Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

-To better understand why the nonlinear SHIPS+ models outperform the other models, we conducted a SHAP (SHapley Additive exPlanations) analysis for the 24-hr lead time MLP and MLR models using both SHIPS and SHIPS+ datasets (see Fig.~\ref{fig:SHAP_analysis}).
+To better understand why the nonlinear SHIPS+ models outperform the other models, we conducted a SHAP (SHapley Additive exPlanations) analysis for the 24-hour lead time MLP and MLR models using both SHIPS and SHIPS+ datasets (see Fig. ~\ref{fig:SHAP_analysis}).
 SHAP values provide a model-agnostic interpretation of feature importance by quantifying the marginal contribution of each predictor to the model's output.
-To conduct the SHAP analysis, we rely on Kernel SHAP \cite{kernel_shap_2017}, using 300 samples from the training dataset to retrieve the background signal and evaluating on the 240 samples in the test set.
-Focusing on the differences between the linear MLR and the MLP models, we observe that of the six causal predictors, the MLP primarily utilizes the near-surface moisture predictors (red bars in Fig.\ref{fig:SHAP_analysis}a), whereas the SHIPS+ MLRs (Fig.\ref{fig:SHAP_analysis}b) use the causal shear predictors instead.
-A potential reason for MLPs and MLRs to select different causal predictors is that the relationship between near-surface moisture and short-term changes in TC intensity is too nonlinear to be used by linear MLRs.
+To perform the SHAP analysis, we rely on Kernel SHAP \cite{kernel_shap_2017}, using 300 samples from the training dataset to retrieve the background signal and evaluating the 240 samples in the test set.
+Focusing on the differences between the linear MLR and the MLP models, we observe that of the six causal predictors, the MLP primarily utilizes the near-surface moisture predictors (red bars in Fig. \ref{fig:SHAP_analysis}a), while the SHIPS+ MLRs (Fig. \ref{fig:SHAP_analysis}b) use the causal shear predictors instead.
+A potential reason for MLPs and MLRs to select different causal predictors is that the relationship between near-surface moisture and short-term changes in TC intensity is too nonlinear for linear MLRs.
 The dependencies of the causal boundary layer moisture predictors (e.g., R001) on the MLR predictions are nonlinear (Fig. \ref{fig:SHAP_analysis}e).
+Interestingly, the SHAP dependence plots reveal that the MLP learns opposing relationships for inner-core and outer-core near-surface humidity (Fig. ~\ref{fig:SHAP_analysis}e): increases in R001 (0–500 km) are associated with weaker predicted intensification, whereas increases in R000 (200–800 km) support stronger intensification.
+This result is unexpected, as higher inner-region moisture is generally associated with intensification.
+This contrast indicates that the MLP is leveraging radial gradients in boundary-layer moisture, a signal that the linear MLR framework does not capture.
 Apart from prioritizing additional nonlinear dependencies, the SHIPS+ MLPs could also overperform their MLR counterparts by learning different dependencies for the existing SHIPS predictors.
 Figure \ref{fig:SHAP_analysis}d presents two examples in which this is the case, where low-level wind shear (SHL1) and mid-tropospheric potential vorticity (PVOR) have a much stronger dependence on MLP predictions than the muted ones for MLR models.
+The negative correlation between intensification and PVOR might reflect the negative impact of TC outer rainbands on intensification \cite{wang2009outer,yu2021asymmetric}.
 Furthermore, MLPs learned a dependence between SHL1 and short-term intensity evolution that is strikingly different from the MLR dependence.
-Although intensification predictions in both the nonlinear and linear regression frameworks have a similar dependency on potential intensity (POT), which is the most critical predictor in both types of models, the difference in the selection of other leading predictors and their respective learned dependencies contribute to the significant differences in the generalizability of the model to test TCs (Fig. ~\ref{fig:fig4}).
+Although intensification predictions in both the nonlinear and linear regression frameworks have a similar dependency on potential intensity (POT), which is the most critical predictor in both types of models, the difference in the selection of other leading predictors and their respective learned dependencies contribute to significant differences in the generalizability of the model to test TCs (Fig. ~\ref{fig:fig5}).